American Me

 American Me is a 1992 American crime drama film produced and directed by Edward James Olmos, in his directorial debut, from a screenplay by Floyd Mutrux and Desmond Nakano.
 Olmos stars as Montoya Santana, who is loosely based on Mexican Mafia boss Rodolfo Cadena.
 Executive producers included record producer Lou Adler, screenwriter Mutrux, and Irwin Young.
 The film is a fictionalized account of the founding and rise to power of the Mexican Mafia in the California prison system from the 1950s into the 1980s.
-The film received positive reviews from critics but underperformed at the box office.
+The film received positive reviews from critics but was a box office failure.

 In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".